Exponential periods and o-minimality: Naive exponential periods

 \begin{rem} The above argument does not work for generalised naive exponential periods.
 It is essential that the imaginary part of $f$ is bounded on~$G$.
 However, we are going to show (see \xref{thm:compare_all}) that every generalised naive exponential period is actually a naive exponential period, hence the consequence still applies. \end{rem}

-\begin{rem}In contrast to the case of ordinary periods, we do not expect that all volumes of definable sets in this o-minimal structure are naive exponential periods.
+\begin{rem} In contrast to the case of ordinary periods, we do not expect that all volumes of definable sets in this o-minimal structure are naive exponential periods.
 The above argument only produces very special definable sets: there is no need of nesting $\exp$ or ${\sin}|_{[0,1]}$.
 The Euler number $\e$ is definable (as $\exp(1)$), hence also $\e^\e$ (as $\exp(\e)$).
 The number $\e$ is known to be an exponential period (e.g., $\int_0^1(\e^s+1)\md s$).
 However, we do not see an obvious way to write $\e^\e$ as an exponential period.
-It would be very interesting to give a characterisation of the sets that do occur. \end{rem}
+It would be very interesting to give a characterisation of the definable sets whose volumes are exponential periods. \end{rem}